Skip to Content

 Conclusion

-The Automatic Crane Skip Pans by Eichinger are the safest Crane Trash Bins on the market.
+The Automatic Crane Skip Pans certified by Eichinger are the safest Crane Trash Bins on the market for dumping and holding construction materials.
 No one needs to follow the crane operator to the dumpster if they can see it.
 No one needs to get into the trash bin.
 And no other skip pan has more safety built into the design.
 Take a look at the video below to see how they function.
 If we are doing these for crane trash operations we’ll want to option them with a bar in the back to protect the functional range of the bale arm (dumpster trash is never level).
 You can order on the website or reach out at sales@cranegear.net and we’ll get you the bin you need coming our way.

 Here's a video of how these work.